metacpan/metacpan-cpan-extracted/distros/L/Linux-Statm-Tiny/README.md

 # CONTRIBUTORS

 - Adrian Lai <aidy@cpan.org>
+- James Raspass <jraspass@gmail.com>
 - Karen Etheridge <ether@cpan.org>
 - Mohammad S Anwar <mohammad.anwar@yahoo.com>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2015-2019 by Thermeon Worldwide, PLC.
+This software is copyright (c) 2015-2022 by Thermeon Worldwide, PLC.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.